 A few years ago, she asked if I had written anything that she could play for a recital, and I happened to have written a waltz for string trio, which hadn’t been performed publicly until she premiered it at Mountain Springs Music Festival Faculty Recital, in Orem, Utah, July 2018.
 I had simply called it Vals Från Rundvik, since that is the little village I had lived in when I wrote it, in the style of Västerbotten folk music.
 The performers were Yeagi Kim Broadwell, Rachel Bower Karr, and Gregory Williams.

 In 2021, I was contacted by Dr. Diana Golden, who commissioned me to write a piece for solo cello.
-The recording of this piece is one of the things I’m looking forward to hearing soon.
+The recording of this piece (October 23, 2023) is available here.
+It was premiered in September 2023, and she has performed it several times.